 The preparation of consolidated condensed interim financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions about future events that affect the reported amounts of assets, liabilities, expenses, contingent assets and contingent liabilities as at the end or during the reporting period.
 Actual results could significantly differ from those estimates.
 Significant areas requiring management to make estimates include the derivative liability and the valuation of equity instruments issued for services.
-Further details of the nature of these assumptions and conditions may be found in the relevant notes to the financial statements.
+There have been no changes to the methodology used in determining these estimates from the year ended December 31, 2013.